telerik/winforms-docs/installation-deployment-and-distribution/adding-radcontrols-to-visual-studio-toolbox.md

 1. Right-click in the empty space of the newly created tab and select __Choose Items__.
 A dialog will open, which lists all available controls from the assemblies in the GAC.

-    >note If you do not see Telerik WinForms controls, please see the __Troubleshooting__ section below.
+    >tip If you do not see Telerik WinForms controls, please see the __Troubleshooting__ section below.

 1. Sort the assemblies by name and navigate to Telerik assemblies.
 Select all corresponding Telerik Controls (except for FilteredPropertyGrid) and click __OK__ to finish the operation.